 Cut the melt and pour shampoo base into small squares and put it into the jug.

-Place the jug inside the pan of boiling water.
+Place the jug inside the pan of boiling water (alternatively, use a microwave to melt the base).

 Remove when the shampoo base has melted.